prith17/SPE_Mini_Project/README.md

 2. Testing - test your code using either JUnit, Selenium, PyUnit and many more.
 3. Build - build your code using tool like Maven, Gradle, Ant and many more
-4. Continuous Integration - Continuous integrate your code using tool like Jenkins, GitLab CLI, Travis CLI, and many more
+4. Continuous Integration - Continuous integrate your code using tool like Jenkins, GitLab CLI, Travis CLI, and many more.
 5. Containerize - Containerize your code using Docker.
 6. Push your created Docker image to Docker hub.
 7. Deployment - Do configuration management and deployment using either Chef,